DESTINYAS/Account-management/README.md

 Note
 (1) The hosted application swagger url(on AWS) can be reached on http://16.171.113.129/api/#/ (2) The site was designed with Nodejs and Express so you must have nodejs installed to run it.
 (4) To run the docker file cd into the docker folder, then into docker-compose folder.
 Use the command docker-compose up and this will connect to the databases ie mongodb and postgresdb.
+Create a .docker.env file and fill it with the information as indicated in the .docker.env.copy file before running the docker-compose command
 (5) You must have docker install on your system or you can use online version to be able to run the docker